pronobis/dot/README.md

 ## How it Works?

 The basic idea behind dot is simple.
 You clone the dot repository into a convenient location (e.g. `~/.dot`) and run `install.sh`.
-This will add one line to your `.profile` and `.bashrc` files.
+This will add one line to your `.profile`, `.bashrc`, and `.config/fish/config.fish` files.
 No other fiels are modified by dot itself.
 Then, you create your own configuration sets in the `modules` sub-folder.
 Each module should be stored in its own git repository.
 The name of the module determines it's priority as it is often the case for Linux `.d` folders.
 Using number prefixes such as `10_dot-module-my` is a good idea.
 Every module placed in the `modules` folder is detected and used automatically.

 ## Module Examples